JBShady/COD5-Remastered/README.md

 * Fixed potential leak with Monkey Bombs
 * Added collision to the metal sheet on the catwalk barrier
 * Added hidden Easter Egg quest including secret items and hidden achievement
+* Fixed duplicated Pack-a-Punch model appearing during effect while a gun is being upgraded
+* Realligned Pack-a-Punch model to be more centered in its room
+* Fixed wonderweapon achievement requiring you to switch weapons if Monkey Bombs were the last wonderweapon you acquired
+* Fixed teleporter sometimes not giving any visual effect at all
+* Fixed the meteor loop and affirm sounds having low priority, causing them to be quiet or often not play.
+The loop also stops after interacting, similar to in Black Ops I

 ## Voiceover
 * Fixed low ammo quote spam and thread leak
+* Low ammo/no ammo quotes no longer plays on attachment weapons (launcher)
+* Low ammo/no ammo quotes are scripted more efficiently on each player rather than the level, allowing them to have separate timers
-* Rewrote voiceover for ealier maps to use improved code from later DLCs that reduced the repetiveness of how lines are selected
+* Rewrote voiceover for ealier maps to use improved code from later DLCs that reduced the repetitiveness of how lines are selected
 * Rewrote voiceover interactions so they function properly
+* Added failesafe so player no longer can start talking during the game over screen
+* All voiceover categories with start delays have been made consistent between each map
-* Player surrounded voiceover only plays when zombies are directly around the player, not upstairs or downstairs
+* Player surrounded voiceover only plays when zombies are directly around the player, not above or below
 * (Verrückt Marines) Added generic pain voiceover to allign with the other three modded maps.
 * (Verrückt Marines) Reorganized voiceover categories to be less repetitive and more consistent
 * (Verrückt Marines) Added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut)